nahl-f/Onboard-Jackal/docs/test.md

-# Onboard-Jackal Navigation and Mapping
+# Jackal Setup Guide

-This repository contains the onboard launch configurations and maps required to run SLAM and Nav2 on the Clearpath Jackal.
+This repository contains the launch files required to run Nav2 onboard a Clearpath Jackal.
+These launch and configuration files have only been tested with **ROS2 Humble**

 ## Repository Structure
 ```text